Intergalactic: The Heretic Prophet: Development

 Development of Intergalactic: The Heretic Prophet is led by creative director Neil Druckmann (left) and game directors Matthew Gallant (center) and Kurt Margenau (right).

 Naughty Dog began developing Intergalactic: The Heretic Prophet for the PlayStation 5 after The Last of Us Part IIs release in 2020.
 Neil Druckmann leads the 250-person team as creative director and writer, alongside game directors Matthew Gallant and Kurt Margenau and narrative director Claire Carré.
 Intergalactic is set to start a new franchise for Naughty Dog, marking its first original story since The Last of Us (2013).
 Druckmann considered it the studio's most expansive and ambitious game, and likely its most expensive.
 The score is composed by Trent Reznor and Atticus Ross, the former's first full video game soundtrack since Quake (1996).

 Druckmann revealed he was working on a new game at Summer Game Fest in June 2022, and later said he was assembling a writers' room to be "structured more like a TV show" than Naughty Dog's previous projects.
-The 2023 decision to cancel The Last of Us Onlines development was partly to avoid withholding resources from Intergalactic.
+Most of the development team was moved from The Last of Us Online, which was cancelled in 2023 partly to avoid withholding resources from Intergalactic.
 Druckmann felt Gallant, Margenau, and Carré "stepped up" during development to allow him to work on the television adaptation of The Last of Us; he stepped away from his creative duties on the series in July 2025, ahead of the third season, to focus on Intergalactic.

 The story explores "what happens when you put your faith in different institutions", according to Druckmann.
 It is centered on a fictional religion, and includes science fiction elements, taking inspiration from anime like Akira (1988) and Cowboy Bebop (1998).
 Applying techniques learned in creating Uncharted and The Last of Us, the developers sought to expand upon gameplay elements and use action and genre to "hide" a personal, philosophical narrative without the constraints of grounded reality; Druckmann felt the lack of groundedness made the science fiction genre more difficult.
 The narrative outline and concepts were written long before specific story elements as the team focused on prototyping gameplay; they created thousands of years of history for Sempiria's religion.
 They wanted the player to feel lost and alone, partly achieved by the lack of non-playable allies like other Naughty Dog games.

+Following the development of The Last of Us Part II, Naughty Dog pledged to address its crunch culture for the development of its next game.
+From late October to mid-December 2025, Naughty Dog staff were asked to work at least eight additional hours per week (but not exceed 60 hours) and to return to the office for five days each week (up from three) to complete an internal demo for review by the game's publisher, Sony Interactive Entertainment.
+Performance capture production wrapped on August 31, 2026.